phetsims/gas-properties/doc/model.md

 the container.
 Then all particles `N` contribute to the pressure `P` via `P = NkT/V`.

 On each time step, pressure is computed precisely as `P = NkT/V`.
 The pressure gauge is given a bit of "noise" to make it look more realistic.
-The noise is a function to pressure and temperaure.
+The noise is a function of pressure and temperaure.
 More noise is added at lower pressures, but the noise is surpressed as temperature decreases.
+Noise is disabled when pressure is being held constant.
 See [PressureGauge](https://github.com/phetsims/gas-properties/blob/master/js/common/model/PressureGauge.js)
 if you'd like more specifics.
 If desired, the noise can be disabled via the `pressureNoise` query paramter.